laps22/Hex-Regex/gist-template.md

 ## Regex Components

 I will breakdown the regex into its components and explain what each component does.
-Keep in mind that the order of the components is important.

 `#?` - The question mark (`?`) is a metacharacter that indicates that the preceding character or group is optional.
 In this case, it matches an optional `#` character at the beginning of the string.

 ### Anchors